naupaka/esa_intro_vegan_2017/README.md

-## Community data analysis using the vegan package in R
+## Introduction to community data analysis using the vegan package in R

-Welcome to the GitHub repository for workshop on community ecology analyses using the ```vegan``` package at ESA 2014.
+Welcome to the GitHub repository for workshop on community ecology analyses using the `vegan` package at ESA 2015.

 **Location and time:**
-Saturday, August 9, 2014
+Saturday, August 8, 2015
 12:00 PM - 5:00 PM
-Location: Room **105**, Sacramento Convention Center
+Location: Room **306**, Baltimore Convention Center

 ## Organizers
 [Naupaka Zimmerman](http://naupaka.net) and [Gavin Simpson](http://www.fromthebottomoftheheap.net/).